Post job

 A therapist is responsible for improving the patients' health conditions by evaluating their needs and providing physical and mental support.
 Therapists are licensed, medical professionals who specialize in different areas to perform treatments and bring relief to patients.
 Some of their duties include diagnosing patient's problems, performing counseling services, monitoring medication progress, customizing therapy activities for pain management, and consulting other health professionals as needed.
 Therapists must have extensive knowledge with the medical industry to detect patients' conditions easily and provide effective medications.

-As far as similarities go, this is where it ends because a pediatric physical therapist responsibility requires skills such as "patient care," "home health," "early intervention," and "kids."
+While similarities exist, there are also some differences between pediatric physical therapists and child life therapist.
+For instance, pediatric physical therapist responsibilities require skills such as "patient care," "home health," "early intervention," and "kids."
 Whereas a child life therapist is skilled in "direct care," "therapeutic recreation," "emotional support," and "cpr."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-The education levels that child life therapists earn is a bit different than that of pediatric physical therapists.
+The education levels that child life therapists earn slightly differ from pediatric physical therapists.
 In particular, child life therapists are 4.2% less likely to graduate with a Master's Degree than a pediatric physical therapist.
 Additionally, they're 27.5% less likely to earn a Doctoral Degree.

 An in-home therapist provides case management, counseling, resource system development, support system development, and crisis intervention services for family members and children.
 They provide goal-oriented and structured therapy on referral issues for families that help recover from neglect, emotional abuse, sexual abuse, or physical abuse.
 Also, they provide time-limited, goal-oriented, and structured therapy in the families' natural environment for families that need help to recover from neglect, sexual abuse, emotional abuse, and physical abuse.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, pediatric physical therapist responsibilities are more likely to require skills like "autism," "home health," "physical therapy," and "kids."
-Meanwhile, a manipulative therapy specialist might be skilled in areas such as "gmp," "t-cell," "cell processing," and "clinical trials."
+Meanwhile, a manipulative therapy specialist has duties that require skills in areas such as "gmp," "t-cell," "cell processing," and "clinical trials."
 These differences highlight just how different the day-to-day in each role looks.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from pediatric physical therapist resumes include skills like "home health," "physical therapy," "kids," and "treatment programs," whereas a therapist might be skilled in "group therapy sessions," "crisis intervention," "mental health," and "therapeutic services. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from pediatric physical therapist resumes include skills like "home health," "physical therapy," "kids," and "treatment programs," whereas a therapist is more likely to list skills in "group therapy sessions," "crisis intervention," "mental health," and "therapeutic services. "